Cradle-ALP

 Cradle-ALP Toolbox for Cradle-to-Cradle Transformation

 Within the Cradle-ALP project, a Cradle-ALP toolbox was developed as a set of methods and tools supporting SMEs and business support organisations in their transition towards a circular economy.
-The toolbox provides practical approaches for assessing technological and organisational maturity, developing value chains, and designing business models that foster C2C transformation.
-Key instruments include the Circularity Compass, Life Cycle Assesment, Lego Serious Play, Audit/Maturity Assesment, Value Proposition Canvas, Sustainable Business Model Canvas, Quick Scan.
-Together, they form a comprehensive framework that enables a systematic circular transformation across the entire value chain – from product design to end-of-life valorisation.
+The toolbox (explained in detail in D.1.4.3 C2C Guidance Book) provides practical approaches for assessing technological and organisational maturity, developing value chains, and designing business models that foster C2C transformation.
+Short toolbox overview:

 • Transnational multiple stakeholders, sector-based pilots aiming at implementing Cradle2Cradle transformative activities into industrial practice.